squint-cljs/squint/doc/dev/lazy-seqs.md

 through unchanged.
 A chunked input stays chunked, an unchunked input stays unchunked, following the same principle as ClojureScript's `chunked-seq?` branch.
-Chunk-aware ops: `map` (one coll), `filter`, `remove`, `keep`, `map-indexed`, `keep-indexed`.
-Other ops stay on the generic unchunked path: they consume input element-wise and emit one-element chunks.
+Chunk-aware ops: `map` (one coll), `filter`, `remove`, `keep`, `map-indexed`, `keep-indexed`, `concat`.
+Other ops stay on the generic unchunked

-Differences from ClojureScript:
+path: they consume input element-wise and emit one-element chunks.

+`concat` passes each coll's chunks through, so concatenating chunked sources stays fast (about 5x over the element-wise path for large arrays).

-- `take` is unchunked here and in ClojureScript.
+`take` is unchunked, here and in ClojureScript.
 It must not chunk its output, or a downstream chunked op would over-realize past the take boundary.
-- ClojureScript chunks `concat` (lazy-cat); squint leaves it unchunked.
-This is a throughput difference only, not an observable laziness difference.

 A consequence, same as ClojureScript: `(take 1 (map prn (range)))` prints 32, because `range` is a chunked source and `map` realizes its full chunk.